 By compressing peripheral image information not resolvable by the user, GCDs help increase display speed.
 Applications include flight and driving simulators, virtual reality, infrared and indirect vision, remote piloting, robotics and automation, teleoperation, and telemedicine; image transmission and retrieval, and video teleconferencing [10].
-In addition to these applications, gaze-contingent displays have been invaluable for the purpose of studying perception, e.g., in order to obtain measurements of the human perceptual span like those presented in the box.
+In addition to these applications, GCDs have been invaluable for the purpose of studying perception, for example in order to obtain measurements of the human perceptual span such as those presented in the sidebar.